udy786/kazoo/core/kazoo_convert/doc/fax_converter.md

 This module provide a consistant core interface for fax file format conversions.
 The module is enabled as the default fax converter, but this can be easily extended by adding other modules to the converter.

-## Fax Converter Installation Considerations
-When using the default converter module several system dependencies were introduced.
-For default conversions from PDF to TIFF, The system packages `ghostscript` must be installed, for default conversion from tiff to pdf, `libtiff-tools` must be installed.
-If conversion to openxml formatted documents (docx, doc, xlsx, xls) is enabled, the dependency `libreoffice` must be installed.
-If a dependency is not installed, the converter command will simply fail on the system and the fax converter will return an error.
-If the converters commands are substituted this.

 ## Environment variables provided to all commands
 Three enviornment variables are provided to every command to ensure ordering of arguments can be provided in any order.